 Yes.
 We hear that all the time from frazzled parents: “I did what you told me to do, and it didn’t change anything.”
 First, remember that every child, every family, is different.
 What works for one family might not work for all families.
 James Lehman gives us lots of different options to help change our kids’ behaviors.
 When things haven’t worked, sometimes just one small thing needs to change in order for you to start seeing results.
 James Lehman, co-creator of The Total Transformation, gives parents lots of options to help change kids’ behavior.
 When nothing seems to be working, sometimes just one small thing needs to change in order for you to start seeing results.
-(If you need specific help for your family and you already have one of our programs, be sure to get in touch – the 1-on-1 Coaching can help you find ways to work with your unique family situation.)
+(If you need specific help for your family and you already have one of our programs, be sure to get in touch – the Empowering Parents parent coaching can help you find ways to work with your unique family situation.)

 If you’ve got clear expectations, are able to follow through with consequences consistently, and have set a timeframe for your child that is within their reach, you might just need to wait it out a little while.
 Habits take some time to change.
 It’s normal to find some resistance as you begin this process.
 Unless there is a clear safety issue, see if you can wait it out – stay clear and consistent, and remember to give your child a chance to earn their privileges every day.

 Related Content: How to Give Kids Consequences That Work

 “Okay, but how do I use screen time to really change behavior?”